 But we are not talking about the English language.
 We are talking about the orthographic system: the writing system.
 Enter NLP++.
 And, while learning to speak English is essential, it can also prove significant for writing a programming language since it consists of codes in English and numbers.

 NLP++, invented by my genius friend Amnon, is the first true (almost true) programming language for natural language.
-It contains all the tools, functions, and pattern matching mechanisms needed to write computer programs to analyze text.
+It contains all the tools, functions, and pattern-matching mechanisms needed to write computer programs to analyze text.
 This has one far-reaching consequence in writing text analyzers: it allows anyone to get straight to the task at hand.
 This is what enables us to do a proof of concept for any problem in a day.

 Everyone is a Programmer with VisualText